munificent/craftinginterpreters/book/hash-tables.md

 ^code re-hash (2 before, 2 after)

 We walk through the old array front to back.
 Any time we find a non-empty bucket, we insert that entry into the new array.
-This is why `findEntry()` takes a pointer to an entry array and not the whole `Table` struct.
-We can call it with the new array and capacity before we store those in the struct.
+We use `findEntry()`, passing in the *new* array instead of the one currently stored in the Table.
+(This is why `findEntry()` takes a pointer directly to an entry array and not the whole `Table` struct.
+That way, we can pass the new array and capacity before we've stored those in the struct.)

 After that's done, we can release the memory for the old array: